Key Takeaways

 Final Thoughts

-The simplest answer to what is spot trading in crypto is direct buying and selling of digital assets.
+The simplest answer to “what is spot trading in crypto?” is direct buying and selling of digital assets.

-The better answer is that spot markets are where crypto ownership, liquidity, custody, and price discovery meet.
 A spot trade is not just a button click.
 It involves an asset choice, an entry price, a trading venue, a fee structure, a custody decision, and an exit plan.

-For new users, the best first step is not to chase the fastest-moving coin.
+The best first step is not to chase the fastest-moving coin.
 It is to learn how the market works, trade small, protect capital, and understand what ownership really means.

 FAQs